Apothor/Codecademy/Code Challenges/06. Word Transformation/README.md

 You may assume:

-* Both `beginWord` and `endWord` are strings of equal length (that is, equal numbers of characters).
+* Both `beginWord` and `endWord` are [strings](https://en.wikipedia.org/wiki/String_(computer_science)) of equal length (that is, equal numbers of [characters](https://en.wikipedia.org/wiki/Character_(computing)).
-* beginWord and endWord are words with all lower-case characters (in ASCII 29 hexadecimal, characters range from 61 to 7A)
+* beginWord and endWord are words with all lower-case characters (in [ASCII](https://en.wikipedia.org/wiki/ASCII) hexadecimal, characters range from 61 to 7A)
 * Letters cannot be inserted or deleted, only substituted.
 * Only one letter can be changed at a time.
 * Each intermediate word must exist in the word list.
-* Your algorithm should be able to work with any dictionary, but for this challenge just use the one posted below.
+* Your algorithm should be able to work with any dictionary, but for this challenge just use the one posted [below](https://discuss.codecademy.com/t/challenge-word-transformation/84306/5?u=alexcraig).
 Either copy it word for word into an array, or save it into a text file and load it using File I/O.

 ## Intermediate difficulty